The Merits of Monotasking

 The Block Plan Approach

 My alma mater, Colorado College, operates on the academic block plan.
-It has influenced my propensity for leveraging asynchronous communication to concentrate on a single project at a time.
+It has influenced my tendency to leverage asynchronous communication to focus on a single project at a time.
 The block plan is based on the idea that focusing on a single academic topic at a time enables better learning retention.

 Colorado College states, “The Block Plan allows you to focus your energies solely on what you want to do.
 By taking one class at a time…, your time is spent learning deeply.”
-By concentrating on one task at a time in the office, I put in better quality work in shorter periods that yield higher returns for both my clients and my business.
+By focusing on one task at a time in the office, I deliver higher-quality work in shorter periods, yielding higher returns for both my clients and my business.

 Real-Time Communication Isn’t Dead

 There will always be a need for real-time, synchronous communication.
-In fact, we should dedicate time to finding a community, or other individuals who share a common passion and purpose.
-Meetings to brainstorm ideas or troubleshoot current issues are best suited for real-time.
-During working hours, those in-person meetings or virtual calls can be scheduled, rather than occurring ad hoc, to allow team members to schedule planned monotasking around a requisite meeting for real-time communication.
+We should set aside time to find a community or other individuals who share a common passion and purpose.
+Meetings to brainstorm ideas or troubleshoot current issues are best suited to real-time.
+During working hours, in-person meetings or virtual calls can be scheduled rather than occurring ad hoc, allowing team members to plan monotasking around a requisite meeting for real-time communication.

 Related Articles